Turner Prize: 2024

 On 24 April 2024, it was announced that the nominees for the prize were Jasleen Kaur, Pio Abad, Claudette Johnson, and Delaine Le Bas.
 On 3 December, Kaur was announced as the winner, for her animations of everyday objects.
 She won £25,000.

 The 2024 Turner Prize ceremony was held at the Tate Britain.
 In her winner's speech, Kaur voiced her supported for protestors outside the venue, called for a ceasefire in the Middle East, and referenced a letter signed by "over 1,200 artists and art workers" in November 2024, which called on "Tate to sever ties with two of its funding partners, Outset Contemporary Art Fund and Zabludowicz Art Trust".

 The Delaine Le Bas installation at the 2024 Turner Prize came under scrutiny for suspected plagiarism of an earlier work by Edgeworth Johnstone, who was protesting outside Tate Britain on the day of the award ceremony.

 2025

 On 23 April 2025, the four artists shortlisted for the 2025 Turner Prize were announced: Nnena Kalu, Rene Matić, Mohammed Sami, and Zadie Xa.
+On 9 December 2025, the winner was announced as Nnena Kalu.
+The Guardian called the 2025 award the "soppiest ever".